 What mortgage offerings can be obtained in Spain

-Fixed rates in a lending environment where re-mortgages are neither offered and are costly can provide long stability hedging against future rate increases.
-Down side of fixed rate products remains the fact that early repayment penalties are much higher than for variable rate products.
+Fixed rates in a lending environment where re-mortgages are currently not offered can provide long stability hedging against future rate increases.
+Down side of fixed rate products remains the fact that early repayment penalties can be higher than for variable rate products.

 Contact us to see what products would suit you and what you can borrow.